Skip to main content

 Training

-CI provides training to corporate employees, people managers, contractors, summer students, co-op students and temporary employees with respect to Ontario’s Accessibility Standards as it relates to our business and persons with disabilities, both as colleagues or customers.
+CI provides training to corporate employees, people managers, contractors, summer students, co-op students, and temporary employees with respect to the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”) & The Accessibility for Manitobans Act, 2013 (“AMA”) as it relates to our business and persons with disabilities, as colleagues and/or customers.
+CI’s corporate training program will be provided upon hiring.

 Information & Communications